oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/newbie.md

 **A:**

-* HTTP communication to your applications from locations outside the cluster: Typically, this is accomplished by deploying a load balancer that redirects traffic to your domain's Kubernetes services (the operator automatically deploys these services for you).
-See [Ingress]({{< relref "/userguide/managing-domains/ingress/_index.md" >}}).
+* _HTTP communication to your applications from locations outside the cluster_: Typically, this is accomplished by deploying a load balancer that redirects traffic to your domain's Kubernetes services (the operator automatically deploys these services for you); see [Ingress]({{< relref "/userguide/managing-domains/ingress/_index.md" >}}).
 For an example, see the Quick Start, [Install the operator and ingress controller]({{< relref "/quickstart/install.md" >}}).

-* JMS, EJB, and other types of RMI communication with locations outside of the Kubernetes cluster: This is typically accomplished by tunneling the RMI traffic over HTTP through a load balancer or, less commonly accomplished by using T3 or T3S directly with Kubernetes NodePorts.
-See [External WebLogic clients]({{< relref "/faq/external-clients.md" >}}).
+* _JMS, EJB, and other types of RMI communication with locations outside of the Kubernetes cluster_: This is typically accomplished by tunneling the RMI traffic over HTTP through a load balancer or, less commonly accomplished by using T3 or T3S directly with Kubernetes NodePorts; see [External WebLogic clients]({{< relref "/faq/external-clients.md" >}}).

-* Access the WebLogic Server Administration Console: This can be done through a load balancer, see the [Model in Image]({{< relref "/samples/simple/domains/model-in-image/_index.md" >}}) sample.
-Or, this can be done through a Kubernetes NodePort service, run `$ kubectl explain domain.spec.adminServer.adminService.channels`.
+* _Access the WebLogic Server Administration Console_: This can be done through a load balancer; see the [Model in Image]({{< relref "/samples/simple/domains/model-in-image/_index.md" >}}) sample.
+Or, this can be done through a Kubernetes NodePort service; run `$ kubectl explain domain.spec.adminServer.adminService.channels`.

-* Access the WebLogic Server Remote Console: This can be done using a load balancer or Kubernetes NodePort service.
-See [Use the Remote Console]({{< relref "/userguide/managing-domains/accessing-the-domain/admin-console.md" >}}).
+* _Access the WebLogic Server Remote Console_: This can be done using a load balancer or Kubernetes NodePort service; see [Use the Remote Console]({{< relref "/userguide/managing-domains/accessing-the-domain/admin-console.md" >}}).

 **Q:** Are clusters supported on Kubernetes using both multicast and unicast?